 Diabetes Alliance Program Plus Case Conference Clinics in GP practices

 General practice-based clinics are the cornerstone of the Diabetes Alliance program.

-The program combines the specialist skills of the LHD’s Diabetes Educators and Endocrinologists who travel to a patient’s own practice to work with patient’s own GP and Practice Nurse.
+The program combines the specialist skills of the public sector Diabetes Educators and Endocrinologists who travel to a patient’s own practice to work with the patient’s own GP and Practice Nurse.